LynkerIntel/lcsb-bootstrap/README.md

 This project
 - sets up an S3 bucket with a specific bucket policy using Terraform
-- creates DynamoDB for state locking
+- creates DynamoDB for state locking.
+This is always named `"{var.environment}-terraform-state-lock`
-- builds a VPC that tries to conform to the target environment while being independent
+- builds a VPC that tries to conform to the target environment while being independent enough to allow work to be done freely.

 ## Requirements